 Recall values for different efConstruction, efSearch, and M values on the Sift1M dataset.

-efConstruction will only increase the index construction time (meaning a slower
+efConstruction primarily increases index construction time (meaning a slower

 Search time for different M and efSearch values on the full Sift1M dataset.